coady/django-model-values/README.rst

 About django-model-values
 =========================
-`Django`_ model utilities for encouraging direct data access instead of unnecessary object overhead.
+Provides `Django`_ model utilities for encouraging direct data access instead of unnecessary object overhead.
-Implemented through compatible method and operator extensions QuerySets and Managers.
+Implemented through compatible method and operator extensions ``QuerySets`` and ``Managers``.

-The goal is to provide elegant syntatic support for best practices in using Django's ORM.
+The goal is to provide elegant syntactic support for best practices in using Django's ORM.
 Specifically avoiding the inefficiencies and race conditions associated with always using objects.

 Usage